Thomas de Cottingham

-In 1356 he became Master of the Rolls in Ireland.
-He was clearly expected by his superiors to find it a thankless task since he was promised preferment both for his past services and "the labours which he would have to endure".
-He was promoted to the rank of clerk of the first degree in Chancery, and subsequently became a Master in Chancery, but it does not seem that he ever received any substantial reward for his services in Ireland.
+Sometime after 1368, he became Master of the Rolls in Ireland.
+His superiors clearly expected him to find it a thankless task since he was promised preferment both for his past services and "the labours which he would have to endure".
+He was promoted to the rank of clerk of the first degree in Chancery, and subsequently became a Master in Chancery, but it does not seem that he received any more substantial reward for his services in Ireland.

 He did not lack friends in the Dublin Government, and in 1356, during a period of confusion about clerical promotions, he was appointed joint prebendary of Kilmolran and Desart, in the Diocese of Lismore.
 However, his opponents objected to the appointment as irregular and in 1357 King Edward III cancelled it.